 - An instrument called a speculum will be inserted into the vagina so the provider can visualize your cervix.
 A few cells are taken from the inside of your cervix.
 You may feel a slight “twinge” but the test will be completed within a few seconds.

-- The tests are sent into the lab to be checked.
+- The tests are sent to the lab to be checked.